Genez-io/genezio-landing-page/deployment-platform/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 ## Getting Started

-Initiate the installation of `Genezio` via `npm` and execute it in your terminal.
-Later on, Genezio comes in handy to deploy and host your web applications in the cloud.
+Initiate the installation of `DeployApps` via `npm` and execute it in your terminal.
+Later on, DeployApps comes in handy to deploy and host your web applications in the cloud.

 ```bash
 npm install -g genezio
 ```

-After installing `genezio`, you can create a new Genezio project by running the following command in an empty new folder:
+After installing `genezio`, you can create a new DeployApps project by running the following command in an empty new folder:

 ```bash
 genezio create backend --backend=ts --name=newsletter-app --region=us-east-1
 cd ./newsletter-app
 ```

-We are also going to use `axios` for sending the request from the Genezio backend to the newsletter provider API.
+We are also going to use `axios` for sending the request from the DeployApps backend to the newsletter provider API.

 ```bash
 npm install axios